Skip to main content

 3 mentions Positive Neutral Negative

-• “This shouldn't be a hidden gem; it needs more exposure for being such a consumer-friendly game and monetization model!”
+• “This shouldn't be a hidden gem; this game deserves more exposure for having such a consumer-friendly monetization model!”

 Skip Critic Reviews